Last Updated on February 4, 2021

 Here’s a detailed guide about the reopening of Bulgaria to tourists.

 Croatia has reopened to tourists on June 1, 2020.
-However, it will only allow visitors who are coming from the European Union.
+However, it will only allow visitors who are coming from within the European Union.
 The country has also lifted restrictions for residents of the Czech Republic, Hungary, Austria, Estonia, Latvia, Lithuania, Poland, Slovenia, Germany, and Slovakia.
-Visitors from these countries can come to Croatia without having to provide any reason.
+Visitors from these countries can come to Croatia without having to provide any valid reason.
 The borders of Croatia are also open to UK citizens without the mandatory quarantine.
-However, those coming from Spain and France are still banned.

 Read all the latest updates about Czech Republic reopening to tourists.

-On June 27, Denmark’s borders have opened to visitors coming mostly from European countries.
-However, the country’s borders to Portugal and Sweden are still closed.
+On June 27, Denmark’s borders have reopened to International visitors, but are only allowing those coming from countries within the Europe.
 On July 4, Denmark has opened its borders to a selected number of “third countries” including Australia, New Zealand, Canada, South Korea, and Thailand.
 Wearing of facemask is not mandatory in Denmark.
 However, people must keep their distance for at least 1 meter apart when visiting public places.

 Read about the latest rules and restrictions regarding the reopening of Denmark for tourism.

 On May 15, Estonia opened its borders to its Baltic neighbors.
 It started welcoming visitors from the rest of the EU countries and those belonging in the Schengen area on June 1st.
 Medical symptoms will be checked at points of entry, and travel documents must be submitted.
-Those who came from countries with a high infection rate of Covid-19 will be asked to self-isolate for two weeks.
+Those who came from countries with a high infection rate of Covid-19 will be asked to self-isolate for two weeks and take a Covid-19 test.

 Here are the latest updates on Estonia reopening for tourists.

 On June 15, Finland has welcomed travelers from Lithuania, Latvia, Estonia, Iceland, Denmark, and Norway.
 Visitors coming from these countries are no longer required to quarantine.
-On July 13, restrictions for countries coming from Italy, Germany, Austria, Greece, Slovakia, Slovenia, Hungary, Switzerland, Liechtenstein, Ireland, Cyprus, and Croatia will be lifted.
-Visitors from France, Belgium, and Spain are still banned.
+On July 13, restrictions for countries coming from Italy, Germany, Austria, Greece, Slovakia, Slovenia, Hungary, Switzerland, Liechtenstein, Ireland, Cyprus, and Croatia have been lifted.

 Here are the latest updates on Finland reopening to tourists.